Master of Psychology (Clinical)

 Exit with lesser award

-Students who exit the course prior to completion, and have completed the appropriate subjects, may be eligible to receive a Graduate Diploma of Clinical Psychology offered by the Division of Tropical Health and Medicine.
+Students who exit the course prior to completion, and have completed the appropriate subjects, may be eligible to receive any postgraduate certificate or a postgraduate diploma in psychology offered by the Division of Tropical Health and Medicine.

 Students who complete this course are eligible for entry to the Doctor of Psychology, and may be granted up to 24 credit points of advanced standing for appropriate subjects completed under this course.